Career Pathways Communities

 BBS Ph.D. students: BBS Ph.D. students are required to participate in two Career Pathways Communities: one community in Spring of their third year, and a different community in Fall of their fourth year.
 The time commitment is estimated to be six hours per semester, along with brief homework to prepare for the meetings.

-To participate: Instructions have been sent by e-mail to request your top three preferences for the learning communities in which you would like to participate in Spring 2018.
+To participate: Instructions have been sent by e-mail to request your top three preferences for the learning communities in which you would like to participate in Fall 2018.

-For postdoctoral scholars and advanced graduate students across graduate programs: Limited spots are available for optional, by-application participation (see below).
+For postdoctoral scholars and advanced graduate students across all graduate programs: Limited spots are available for optional, by-application participation (see below).
 Students in a stage of training earlier than third year should not apply.
-To participate: Submit your application
+Applications for Fall 2018 have now closed.